Written by Aaron R. Winston

 Another way to secure a victory for a civil claim is for the criminal case to convict your assailant successfully.
 Once the criminal side is secured in the court record, it becomes much simpler for a lawsuit to play out in your favor in civil court.

-So you keep that in mind when you are dealing with personal injury law and the absence of an insurance company to accept liability.
+So, you need to keep this in mind when you are dealing with personal injury law and the absence of an insurance company to accept liability.

 Civil Damages: Assault Lawsuit Settlements

 Assault is a serious occurrence that is worthy of legal consideration.
-For the most part, you will find that you have every right to sue assault with only a select few exceptions.
+For the most part, you will find that you have every right to sue someone for assault, with only a select few exceptions.

 Types of Damages for Assault Cases: